Root Canal An Overview

 - A pimple like growth along the gum line

-If you are concerned about the health of a tooth or experiencing any of these symptoms, schedule an appointment in our office with Dr. Robinson for a possible tooth infection.
+If you are concerned about the health of a tooth or experiencing any of these symptoms, schedule an appointment in our office with Dr. Cook for a possible tooth infection.
 Prompt treatment is important for the health of your teeth- and your overall health.
 An untreated tooth infection can eventually enter the bloodstream and put you at an increased risk for life-threatening illness.